Getting started with Arduino Cloud for Business

 The sketch related to the thing is visible from the tab "Sketch" next to the "Setup" view, where the Thing's list of cloud variables is shown.

-Otherwise, to open the Web Editor to directly retrieve your sketches, go to Arduino Cloud Home and click on the Web Editor button.
+Otherwise, to open the Web Editor to retrieve your sketches directly, go to Arduino Cloud Home and click on the New Sketch File button.

 To get started with the Web Editor, check the dedicated tutorial at this link.
 However, if you have already developed your sketch and you would like to import it into the Web Editor, see the corresponding documentation here